-The love of astronomy of Maharaja Sawai Jai Singh made him come up with a purpose of building this observatory as in those days the astronomical instruments were incapable of providing correct observations.
+The love of astronomy of Maharaja Sawai Jai Singh made him come up with the purpose of building this observatory as in those days the astronomical instruments were incapable of providing correct observations.

 He erected this building according to the instructions of Muhammad Shah.
 The observatory is built of brick, rubble and then has been plastered with lime.

 The apparatus seen here are in close connection with Egypt’s Ptolemaic astronomy that follows the classical celestial coordinates to track the placement of heavenly bodies namely the horizon and zenith local system, the equatorial system, and the ecliptic system.